-What You Will Get...

-- Math 11 credit (Apprenticeship & Workplace Math 11)

-- 16 credits towards Grade 12

-- Practical "hands-on" training experience

-- Valuable industry experience

-- Workforce training certificates (First Aid, WHMIS, Fork Lift, etc.)
+What You Need What You Will Get...
+Mechanical interest Math 11 credit (Apprenticeship & Workplace Math 11) Desire to work in a trade involving 16 credits towards Grade 12 mechanics or metal Practical "hands-on" training experience Good attendance and a strong work ethic Valuable industry experience Ŭ > Workforce training certificates (First Aid, WHMIS, Fork Lift, etc.) What You Will Do...

-- Spend a semester fully immersed in metal work/machining/fabricating - Monthly tours to industry shops to learn about different careers - 4 days in shop and 1 day per week on work experience or working on workforce training certificates
+Spend a semester fully immersed in metal work/machining/fabricating

+- Monthly tours to industry shops to learn about different careers - 4 days in shop and 1 day per week on work experience or working on workforce training certificates